 - 3 meals/day while in Granada, breakfast every day while in Madrid

 - Health insurance

-Housing: In Granada, students will live with experienced host families selected by the Centro de Lenguas Modernas de la Universidad de Granada.
+Granada - you will live with experienced host families selected by the Centro de Lenguas Modernas de la Universidad de Granada.
 The homes used for homestays will vary, but you can expect to have a room either to yourself or shared with another person from LSU in Spain (you will not share a bedroom with members of your host family).

 While in Granada, you will have your meals with your host family.
 Please do not help yourself to food/drinks in the home outside of meal times without asking.
 You should purchase your own snacks to have between meals.
 Your host family will give you a key to the apartment and will not set a curfew.